open-policy-agent/opa/docs/content/kubernetes-primer.md

 The `system.main` policy MUST generate an **AdmissionReview** object containing a response that the API server can interpret.
 If the request should be allowed, the `response.allowed` field should be true.
-Otherwise, the `response.allowed` field should be set to `false` and the `response.status.reason` field should be set to include an error message that indicates why the request is being rejected.
+Otherwise, the `response.allowed` field should be set to `false` and the `response.status.message` field should be set to include an error message that indicates why the request is being rejected.
 The error message will be returned to the API server caller (e.g., the user running `kubectl`).
 Often the error message is the concatenation of all the